mustafafu/mec_request_routing/README.md

 will solve the instances {10,11,12,13,14,15}.
 This bash script will output the values of the objective function in each step.

-# To run on NYU HPC
-You will need an account.
+To run on NYU HPC you will need an account.
 To run on hpc, clone the repository as previously mentioned.
 But this time run
 ```
 sbatch --array=1-999 lpmip.sbatch
 ```